Configuring Subscription Analytics settings

 Handling Past-due Subscriptions

-For App Store Connect, Braintree, Chargebee (latest version), GoCardless, Google Play, Google Sheets, PayPal, Recurly, Stripe and third-party sources, you can control how ChartMogul handles past-due subscriptions.
+For App Store Connect, Braintree, Chargebee (latest version), GoCardless, Google Play, Google Sheets, PayPal, Recurly (latest version), Stripe and third-party sources, you can control how ChartMogul handles past-due subscriptions.

 Read a separate article about the settings.